plainspace/cp-db/README.md

   - [x] User can log out from the Settings screen.

 ## Project Optionals
-- [ ] Optional: Add a detail view for one of the files and implement favoriting the file.
-Configure a Button
+- [x] Optional: Add a detail view for one of the files and implement favoriting the file.
 - [x] Optional: Add UITextFields for the forms so you can actually type in them and handle dismissing the keyboard.
-Dismissing the Keyboard
 - [x] Optional: You should be able to swipe through the welcome screens instead of just tapping them.
   - [x] Create a custom free form view controller that is wide enough for 4 screens.
-Creating Custom View Controllers, Creating a Free Form View Controller
   - [x] Add a UIScrollView with paging enabled.
   - [x] Add 4 UIImageViews for the welcome screens.